Arteen-M/Arduino-Bluetooth-Communication/README.md

 It has one Arduino sending info from a temperature sensor (Thermistor) to another Arduino that displays it on an LCD screen

-This code assumes that all the AT-Command has been done already, if it hasn't, this website will teach you how to configure the modules https://howtomechatronics.com/tutorials/arduino/how-to-configure-pair-two-hc-05-bluetooth-module-master-slave-commands/
+This code assumes that all the AT-Command has been done already, if it hasn't, this website will teach you how to configure the modules: https://howtomechatronics.com/tutorials/arduino/how-to-configure-pair-two-hc-05-bluetooth-module-master-slave-commands/

 The AT+UART?
 Command must return: +UART:38400,0,0.
 If it doesn't, use the command: AT+UART=38400